 - Domestic Distributor: Universal

 - Cast: Eddie Murphy, Martin Lawrence, Bernie Mac

 |Domestic Gross: $63,886,029||Overseas Gross: $9,459,000|

 Eddie Murphy pitched the premise of Life to producer Brian Grazer on the set of The Nutty Professor (1996), who then began developing the project.
-The Brian Grazer/Ron Howard shingle Imagine Entertainment produced Life and the company was stationed at Universal, which financed the expensive comedy for $75 million.
+The Brian Grazer/Ron Howard shingle Imagine Entertainment produced the picture and the company was stationed at Universal, which financed the expensive comedy.
+The budget for Life was $75 million.
 Eddie Murphy, Imagine and Universal teamed for the back to back productions of Life and Bowfinger.